 I just love crossing items off my bucket list, and I can now officially say I have been to Philadelphia!
 I flew into Philadelphia a couple of years ago, but I didn’t get the chance to visit the city.
-So when The Tall Man and I were planning a weekend getaway, we both thought Philadelphia would be the perfect place for an adventure!
+So when looking for a destination for a weekend getaway, Philadelphia came to mind as the perfect place for an adventure!

 As a complete and total history nerd, I wanted to see all the historical sites and Philadelphia is full of them!
-We opted not to participate in a paid walking tour, but instead borrowed The Constitutional Walking Tour map accompanied with the Field Trip app to navigate our way through the historic sections of the city.
+Instead of participating in a paid walking tour, we borrowed The Constitutional Walking Tour map to navigate our way through the historic sections of the city.
 I recommend starting at the Independence Visitor Center to get all the information you need to make the most of your trip, and to get your free tickets to Independence Hall.

 We decided to start with Independence Hall, and I was absolutely giddy once we were able to finally enter.
 It’s really special to stand in the same rooms as Jefferson, Hancock, Madison, Adams, Washington and others where they discussed the implications of the American colonies breaking away from England then writing the doctrine that not only started our country, but the one that is the basis of the United States of America.

 After getting our fill of Independence Hall, we followed Chestnut Street where we saw Library Hall, Second Bank of the U.S., Carpenters’ Hall, New Hall Military Museum, and The First Bank of the United States.
 This little stroll brought us to our next destination, City Tavern.

 City Tavern is not only a historic site, but a fantastic award-winning restaurant with 18th-century cuisine and drink.
 We showed up for an early dinner, and let me tell you the food is ah-mazing!
 We highly recommend taking a meal here!